27 Hypothesis tests: one mean

-You have learnt to ask a RQ, design a study, classify and summarise the data, construct confidence intervals, and perform some hypothesis tests.
+You have learnt to ask a RQ, design a study, classify and summarise the data, construct confidence intervals, and perform a hypothesis test for one proportion.
 In this chapter, you will learn to:

 • identify situations where conducting a test for a mean is appropriate.